What to do in Ginza? What is Ginza famous for? Is Ginza worth a visit?

-Nicknamed “the Japanese Champs-Élysées”, Ginza is known to be Tokyo’s luxury district, concentrating the most exclusive world brand boutiques, renowned restaurants, cafes and nightclubs.
+Nicknamed “the Japanese Champs-Élysées”, Ginza is known to be Tokyo’s luxury district, concentrating on the most exclusive world-brand boutiques, renowned restaurants, cafes, and nightclubs.

 Ginza is one of the most famous districts in Tokyo!
 If you are visiting the capital, then this is a must.

 A stroll in Ginza will give you the opportunity to visit the most prestigious brands such as Dior, Cartier, Louis Vuitton, Mont Blanc, Chanel, Prada, Burberry, Printemps, Chaumet, Hermès, Bvlgari, or even Apple.

 Chuo-Dori, Ginza’s main avenue, is closed to traffic and reserved for pedestrians every weekend and public holiday!